 At this time there is no national guidance related to reimbursing carers for long term absence and we are seeking further clarity on this.
 That said we are hoping that, in working together, we are able to find a path that allows individuals to continue to work, all be it with potential adjustments, while reducing the financial implications for individuals.

-The national advice published on 16th March 2020 indicates that there are individuals who are at increased risk of severe illness from coronavirus (COVID-19).
+The national advice as of 15/06/2020 indicates that there are individuals who are at increased risk of severe illness from coronavirus (COVID-19).

 This group includes those who are: